Greg McElroy: Academics

+On April 3, 2026, while discussing the Artemis II mission with Cole Cubelic on his morning radio show, McElroy asserted the Apollo moon landings, particularly Apollo 11, were faked.

 Professional career

 Pre-draft

 McElroy was a late round draft projection despite his successes with Alabama.
 He was praised for his work ethic and accuracy, his ability to maneuver in the pocket and to recognize defensive formations and adjust to those formations.
 However, scouts had serious concerns about his arm strength which limited his value.